Mohammadrezahajihosseini/Assignment-RT1/README.md

 Hypothesis
 ================================

-Assumption considered that _YOUR SOLUTION_ has less time than _MY SOLUTION_, but _MY SOLUTION_ has more accurate time compare to _YOUR SOLUTION_.
+Assumption considered that _YOUR SOLUTION_ has less time than _MY SOLUTION_ to complete a lap in map, but _MY SOLUTION_ has more accurate time compare to _YOUR SOLUTION_.
 The following hypotheses can be verified through various analyzes

 Running
 --------